alecchangod/discord-rushia-bot/README.md

 You can choose opition for the command.

 ### Feature planned to add.
-help - show all command and useage of it log - log message deletion/update to a log channel(if you have a channel named "log" then it is forced to enable by now.
-Will add command to change later. more accurate role change language per server calculator join message twitter(track/untrack/delete/ping role/translate) bot status leave server logging manage role count message sent by a user(if discord api allow) leveling system(rank for user) music(already done, will add soon) schedule message
+help - show all command and useage of it \n log - log message deletion/update to a log channel(if you have a channel named "log" then it is forced to enable by now.
+Will add command to change later. \n more accurate role change \n language per server \n calculator \n join message \n twitter(track/untrack/delete/ping role/translate) \n bot status \n leave server logging \n manage role \n count message sent by a user(if discord api allow) \n leveling system(rank for user) \n music(already done, will add soon) \n schedule message \n

-If you have any suggestion plesase tell me in the support channel.
+### If you have any suggestion plesase tell me in the support channel.
 Thanks a lot!